Last updated: August 2025

 Understanding VAT in Amsterdam

-Amsterdam applies 21% VAT (Value Added Tax) to most goods and services, including accommodation.
-This VAT rate is separate from the 12.5% tourist tax.
+Amsterdam currently applies a 9% VAT (Value Added Tax) to most goods and services, including accommodation, and it will be increased to 21% starting from January 1, 2026.
+This VAT rate is in addition to the 12.5% tourist tax.

 How VAT and Tourist Tax Interact

-- Tourist tax calculates on the pre-VAT accommodation rate
+- Tourist tax is calculated on the pre-VAT accommodation rate

 - VAT applies to the base accommodation cost